EbenKouao/pi-camera-stream-flask/README.md

 ```
 sudo python3 /home/pi/pi-camera-stream-flask/main.py
 ```

-This would cause the following terminal command to auto-start upon Raspberry Pi boot up.
+This would cause the following terminal command to auto-start each time the Raspberry Pi boots up.
+This in effect creates a headless setup - which would be accessed via SSH.
+Note: make sure SSH is enabled.

 ## Download Beta image of Raspberry Pi Camera Stream
 Any troubles installing, try out the already compiled Raspberry Pi (Raspbian OS) Image of [Raspberry Pi Camera Stream](https://smartbuilds.io).